 One video clip hastily clubbed together for the Thailand Government’s Factreport website by the Centre for the Resolution of the Emergency Situation (Cres) uses entirely public domain footage, while those on the Centre for the Administration of Peace and Order (Capo) website are all pulled from the video sharing website YouTube.

-When asked why the Thailand Government and/ or RTA might be reluctant to release video and photographs taken by undercover special forces troops, especially if they supported the Government’s claim the red-shirts were armed terrorists, the informant said doing so would open a Pandora’s box.
+Asked why the Thailand Government and/ or RTA might be reluctant to release video and photographs taken by undercover special forces troops, especially if they supported the Government’s claim the red-shirts were armed terrorists, the informant said doing so “would open a Pandora’s box.

 Though the families of government security forces killed during the protest continue to be looked after financially, the few thousand baht handed out to the families of dead and injured protesters and others by the opposition PTP and the Royal Household Bureau have long since been spent.